CASK

 Symptoms

-Because the CASK gene is important in the development and function of brain cells, many people who have CASK-related syndrome have:
+Because the CASK gene is important for brain activity, many people who have CASK-related syndrome have:

 • Intellectual disability